Women's tour 2021

 - Does the event need a contingency plan involving the emergency services?

-- Do you have adequate insurance cover for employees and public?
+- Do you have adequate insurance cover for employees and the public?

 - Is noise or any other environmental disturbance or pollutant an issue?